ovsky/shadeview-2/README.md

 2. Press `CTRL + SHIFT + P` to open the command palette.
 3. Select **"Format Document With..."**.
 4. Select **"Configure Default Formatter"**.
-5. Choose **"ShaderLab" / "ShadeView" / "HLSL/GLSL"**.
+5. Choose **"ShadeView" or "ShadeLab""** as Language Mode.
 6. Done! 🎊

 ## 🌟 Features

 - **🔍 Syntax Highlighting**:
-  Robust syntax highlighting for HLSL and GLSL, making it easier to read and navigate shader code.
+  Robust syntax highlighting for HLSL,GLSL and Compute Shaders, making it easier to read and navigate shader code.
 It highlights language-specific keywords, types, functions, and more.

 - **💡 Autocomplete**:
-  Intelligent code completion for HLSL and GLSL built right into VSCode.
+  Intelligent code completion for HLSL, GLSL and Compute Shaders built right into VSCode.
 Get suggestions for language constructs and shader functions, reducing time spent on remembering function names and syntax.

 - **📜 Code Snippets**:
   Quickly insert common shader code snippets, such as function templates for vertex and fragment shaders, matrix transformations, or texture sampling, to accelerate shader development.

 - **📚 Built-In Shaders Documentation**:
+  Just `hover your mouse over a keyword` and you'll see *exactly what it does*!
-  Press `F12` to view definitions or right-click and select **Go to Definition** to explore how elements work!
+  However, if it's an engine method - press `F12` to see the definition or if it is complicated one, right-click and select **Go to Definition** to see clearly how the method works!

 - **❗ Error Highlighting**:
-  Real-time error detection and linting for HLSL and GLSL code, ensuring you catch issues before compilation, with detailed error messages.
+  Real-time error detection and linting for HLSL, GLSL and Compute Shader code, ensuring you catch issues before compilation, with detailed error messages.

 - **🔧 Debugging Support**:
   Integrated debugging features like stepping through code, inspecting variables, and viewing real-time outputs.

 - **🌍 Cross-Platform Support**:
-  Fully compatible with both Windows and macOS for HLSL and GLSL development, with plans for Linux support in future versions.
+  Fully compatible with both Windows and MacOS for HLSL, GLSL and Compute development, with partial or full support for Linux - depending on which distribution you use.

 - **⚙️ Customizable Settings**:
-  Tailor the plugin’s features to your preferences, including adjusting syntax highlighting, customizing linting rules, or setting up custom snippets.
+  Customize the plugin's features to your preferences, including adjusting syntax highlighting, customizing linting rules, or setting up custom code snippets and more.

 ## 🛠️ Work In Progress (WIP)

-- **🔮 Integrated In-Editor Unity GLSL/HLSL Shader Preview**:
+- **🔮 Integrated In-Editor GLSL/HLSL Shader Preview**:
 - Test your shader code directly within Visual Studio Code with an integrated GLSL and HLSL compiler, ensuring your shaders are valid and ready for your graphics pipeline!
   **Preview:**
   ![Preview Shader Realtime](https://i.ibb.co/W08rk4P/Screenshot-2024-09-28-203434354453.png)

-          Community requested featue! :) Currently hidden but available for plugin supporters.
+          Community requested featue! :) Currently hidden, but easy to find and fully available for plugin supporters.